Hywind Tampen: the world’s first renewable power for offshore oil and gas

 Hywind Tampen will be a test bed for further development of floating wind, exploring the use of new and larger turbines, installations methods, simplified moorings, concrete substructures and integration between gas and wind power generation systems.

 The wind farm is estimated to meet about 35% of the annual electricity power demand of the five Snorre A and B, and Gullfaks A, B and C platforms.
-In periods of higher wind speed this percentage will be significantly higher.
+In periods with higher wind speeds this percentage will be significantly higher.

 The Hywind Tampen project

-- Water depth at the wind farm site ranges between 260 m and 300 m
+- Water depth between 260 and 300 metres

 - Installed on floating concrete spar structures with a shared anchoring system

 - The wind turbines will be connected in a 2.5 km-long inter-array network with a capacity of 66 kV

 - Commenced producing power in the third quarter of 2022 and in full operation as of summer 2023